Curriculum

 Add a minor

 As an OSU Ecampus student, you can add a minor to your degree program.
 OSU offers a diverse selection of minors online.
-Combine fisheries and wildlife with a minor in business or geography to create an even more powerful résumé fit for today's job market.
+Combine fisheries, wildlife, and conservation sciences with a minor in business or geography to create an even more powerful résumé fit for today's job market.